 The adults have a tendency to quickly hide behind leaves.[2]

-The moth flies from May to September, June and July being the most active in their flight season.
+The moth flies during the day from late April to August, June and July being the most active in their flight season.